 Engagement in policy processes and support for government-led structures

-ReDSS in Somalia has been engaging in various policy processes, at both Federal and regional member states level, to contribute to policy dialogue using the evidence being generated from the various durable solutions consortia programming (RE-INTEG, DSP, DFID-funded DS programme).
+ReDSS in Somalia has been engaging in various policy processes at both the Federal and regional member states levels.
+The engagement contributes to policy dialogue using the evidence generated from the different durable solutions consortia programming (RE-INTEG, DSP, DFID-funded DS programme).
 ReDSS has achieved this through engagement in:

 The Comprehensive Refugee Response Framework (CRRF) process

-On September 19, 2016, the United Nations General Assembly adopted the New York Declaration for Refugees and Migrants to improve the way the international community responds to large movements of refugees and migrants.
-The New York Declaration sets out the key elements of a Comprehensive Refugee Response Framework (in Annex I) to be applied to large-scale movements of refugees and protracted refugee situations.
-ReDSS has set-up a CRRF working group open to both ReDSS and non-ReDSS members to ensure coherence and consistent engagement at national and regional levels feeding in the global coordination.
-ReDSS also brings key discussions raised by the working group to a global level through active participation in the global CRRF reference working group.
+On September 19, 2016, the United Nations General Assembly adopted the New York Declaration for Refugees and Migrants to improve how the international community responds to large movements of refugees and migrants.
+The New York Declaration sets out the critical elements of a Comprehensive Refugee Response Framework (in Annex I) to be applied to large-scale movements of refugees and protracted refugee situations.
+ReDSS has set up a CRRF working group open to both ReDSS and non-ReDSS members to ensure coherence and consistent engagement at national and regional levels feeding in the global coordination.
+ReDSS also brings critical discussions raised by the working group to a global level through active participation in the global CRRF reference working group.

 Click here for key resources from global, regional and pilot countries to encourage information-sharing and here for a summary presentation on the CRRF.

 IGAD Special Summit on Durable Solutions for Somali Refugees and Reintegration of Returnees in Somalia